MatthewT0/GenAI-Image-Forensics-Toolbox/docs/developer_guidelines.md

 For new algorithm implementation and further information on the base code framework (Algorithms folder and all .m scripts in the root directory) refer to the [Original Repository README](Original_Repo_Readme.md).

 ## Different Directory Structure Implementation
-If you are not using subfolders in your tampered images some code may need to be ammended.
+If you are not using subfolders in your tampered images some code may need to be amended.
 The code modifications and files in which these need to take place can be found below.
 ### Normalised.m
 Line 6 and 7 should be replaced with the no subfolder version, removing the wildcard for further directory indentation after Sp/Au:
 ```Matlab